RosminRaju/Online_RetailDataset_Mining/README.md

-# This is a project for Final Data Mining Project
+# This is a project for Final Data Mining Project in R
-# Generally use R